 - Understand and connect with what they’re feeling – Try to relate to what they’re feeling nervous about and don’t dismiss their worries no matter how silly they might seem.
 To them, they feel very real.
 Make sure they know that it is okay to talk about their fears and worries.
-Try to help them problem solve and come up with ways to make them feel better and safe when these feeling creep in.
+Try to help them problem solve and come up with ways to make them feel better and safe when these feelings creep in.

 - Take a drive by the school once or twice the week before school starts to help them feel familiar with the environment and surroundings.
-If you can, visit their new classroom too.
+If you can visit their new classroom too.
 Get them talking about their favorite things from school last year to reinforce those positive memories.

 - Let them take something special from home with them to school in their bag if it helps them to feel comfortable.
-Some ideas might be a favorite photo or small toy.
+Some ideas might be a favourite photo or a small toy.
 It is also nice to surprise them with a little note in their lunchbox every now and again to remind them you’re thinking of them.

 - Be patient, it can take time to adjust.
-Be there for them when they need and remain calm in yourself, children easily pick up on your anxieties and stress.
+Be there for them when they need you and remain calm in yourself, children easily pick up on your anxieties and stress.
 Staying in a good space yourself is important to create a feeling of calm and to make the home a safe place.

 - When you pick them up from school, ask them what the best part of their day was.
-Getting them to remember the things that they enjoyed the most will have a positive affect on their school memories.
+Getting them to remember the things that they enjoyed the most will have a positive effect on their school memories.
 It is also a good idea to mention their teacher from time to time at home so that they become more familiar with them.

-- Emotional stress release points (ESR’s) are super powerful for helping you to calm down if you’re feeling overwhelmed.
+- Emotional stress release points (ESRs) are super powerful for helping you to calm down if you’re feeling overwhelmed.
 They are easy to teach children, simply by putting their hand over their forehead and having them take some deep breaths.